grandseiken/foundryvtt-multilevel-tokens/README.md

 # Version history

 * **0.2.0**:
-  * Added support for non-rectangular regions.
+  * Added support for ellipse and polygon regions.
   * Fixed that a cloned token could be copy-pasted, resulting in a temporary stuck token.
 * **0.1.0**:
   * First version.